-For computations represented in Fig. 7, we were using fine-tuning which includes, for the embedded implementation, adjusting the following set of parameters: $N$ , $UNIT\VALUE$ , $K$ , and $ROUND\EDGE$ .
-We reach the required accuracy by increasing $N$ and decreasing $UNIT\VALUE$ , which requires increasing $K$ to achieve the theoretical accuracy, though because of the rounding error accumulation, it shifts the result with respect to the precise solution that is adjusted by the appropriate $ROUND\EDGE$ choice.
+For computations represented with Fig. 7, we were using fine-tuning which includes, for the embedded implementation, adjusting the following set of parameters: $N$ , UNIT\VALUE, $K$ , and ROUND\EDGE.
+We are reaching the required accuracy by increasing $N$ and decreasing UNIT\VALUE, which requires increasing $K$ to achieve the theoretical accuracy, though because of the rounding error accumulation, it shifts the result with respect to the precise solution that is adjusted by the appropriate ROUND\EDGE choice.

-In this case study we consider constant boundary conditions and, as a goal, the convergence to an unmovable or pulsing with low error configuration of the nonnegative integer approximation (a cellular automaton).
+As for the discussion of the presented approach prospects, we would like to note that in the present paper, we consider (for the case study) constant boundary conditions and, as a goal, the convergence to an unmovable or pulsing with low error configuration of the nonnegative integer approximation (a cellular automaton).
 For real-life embedded applications, extended systems are of certain interest where sensors are attached in the form of changing border conditions, and the goal values for the optimal control are taken from certain specified locations of the lattice.
 In this case, we are not interested in halting the computing structure but keeping it running and processing possible updates of sensors.
 For control systems that change time scale and have prolonged idling periods, switching to energy-saving modes of functioning is possible, when achieving good convergence, to awake on a change of sensor inputs.